guillemalqueza/Mallow-Adventure/README.md

 ## Description

-Mallow's Adventure is a 2D platformer game based on Celeste's game univers.
+Mallow's Adventure is a 2D platformer game based on Celeste's game universe.

 ## Key Features